Disclaimer

 Check for Fleas and Ticks

-Since Bernese has the thickest coat, they are always at a risk of hosting fleas and ticks, so you need to be extra cautious.
-Comb their hair with a special silicone comb designed to pull out bugs from dog’s hair and use the anti-fleas spray once in a while to prevent bugs and parasites.
+Since Bernese has the thickest coat, they are always at risk of hosting fleas and ticks, so you must be extra cautious.
+Comb their hair with a special silicone comb designed to pull out bugs from dogs’ hair, and use the anti-fleas spray occasionally to prevent bugs and parasites.

 Bathing